by Shelia

 (UK - Portsmouth)

-Try and set up camp and tent in daylight , to avoid missing the best pegs available.
-It also makes it a much easier less rushed job.
+Arrive early: Try and set up camp and tent in daylight , to avoid missing the best pegs (pitching spot) available.
+It also makes it a much easier and less of a rushed job arriving early.

-We try to choose a spot protected from the wind by using a line of trees, or close to a hill to use as a windbreak.
+Avoiding wind: We try to choose a spot protected from the wind by pitching close to a trees, or a hill that acts likes a windbreak, if available..

-Position your tent so you sleep with your head higher than your feet.
-I have made this mistake and woke up with my face in the wall of the tent :(
+Position: Position your tent so you sleep with your head higher than your feet.
+I have made this mistake and woke up with my face in the wall of the tent , not nice:(

-A Groung Cloth helps protect the tent floor from getting damaged by sticks and stones, and it adds an extra layer of waterproofing below the tent.
-When you use a ground cloth, you won't have to clean off the bottom of the tent when you pack up to go.
+Ground sheet: A Ground Cloth helps protect the tent floor from getting damaged by sticks and stones, and it adds an extra layer of waterproofing below the tent.
+When you use a ground cloth, you won't have to clean off the bottom of the tent when you pack up to go, that helps.

-Set up a sun shelter by setting up a tarp on the side of your tent.
-This is also a good rain shelter, provides extra cooking space and a place to leave gear if you don’t have one of these big posh coleman tents
+Sun shelter - Tarp: Set up a sun and rain area by using a tarp set up at the side of your tent.
+This is a good rain shelter, provides space for camp cooking and a place to leave gear if you don’t have one of these big posh roomy tent's.

-These are some of the camping tips we use for setting up tents.
+These are some of the camping tips we use when pitching a tent.
 Hope they help :)

 Sheila